minlanyu/cs243-site/README.md

 - In addition, please read all the reviews submitted by your classmates and list their questions in the slides.
 And lead the discussions of these questions in class.

 ## Projects
 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems building component.
 From my previous experiences, a significant portion of the final projects end up as published workshop papers.
 At the end of the semester, I'll suggest a few places for you to submit your course work to a real workshop!
 Or you may continue to work on it to make it a conference paper.

 ### Project Timeline
-- Project Timeline
+- 9/23 Fri: Warm-up assignments due
-- 9/23 Form groups for course projects
+- 9/30 Fri: Form groups for course projects
+- 10/7 Fri: Course project proposal due
-- 10/02 Course project proposal presentation
+- 10/12 Wed: Course project pitch presentation
-- 11/02 Midterm project report
+- 11/04 Fri: Midterm project report
-- 12/02 Final project presentation
+- 11/28 Mon, 11/30 Wed: Final project presentation
 - 12/17 Final project due
 - 12/19 Review of other students' project due